synmetrix/synmetrix/README.md

 python3 cli.py --help
 ```

+### ngrok tunells

+[Ngrok](https://ngrok.com/) is a tool for allow you to instantly open access to remote systems.
+We use it for proxying requests from dockerized apps to frontend part in development mode.

+After installing the tool you need to obtain your authtoken in ngrok dashboard and update the variable in `ngrok.yml` file.
+Then run `bash ngrok.sh` command.
+It opens tunnels for backend, frontend and object storage services.
+Don't forget to change default routes by ngrok-generated ones.

+It's necessary to test such features as scheduled reports and alerts locally.

 ## Community support

 For general help using MLCraft, please refer to the official MLCraft documentation.
 For additional help, you can use one of these channels to ask a question: